 While celebrities tend to live a lavish lifestyle stemming from their fame and fortune, it is easy to forget that they too are Americans first and foremost.
 With that great honor, some decided to volunteer their time and join the armed services to protect the freedoms this country was founded on.
-And while you may recall a few of the well-known Hollywood A-listers who donned their fatigues, WhatMojo.com’s list of 10 Celebrities Who Severed is sure to include a couple you never knew.
+While you may recall a few of the well-known Hollywood A-listers who donned their fatigues, WhatMojo.com’s list of 10 Celebrities Who Severed is sure to include a couple you never knew.

 Check out the video and see for yourself which celebrities chose to serve their country: